 There are a few key things you can do to build a reservoir of resilience:

 Develop healthy, positive habits (e.g., eating well, getting enough sleep, and contributing to your community)

-Believe your voice matters (and if your voice matters, then VOTE.
+Find your voice and make it matter (and if your voice matters, then VOTE.
 Register to vote at whenweallvote.org)